taxjarsam/taxjar-developers/source/integrations/guides/consumers.md

   "&nbsp;  ": "&nbsp;"
 }
 toc: {
-  "What is sales tax anyway?": "#what-is-sales-tax-anyway", "How is sales tax calculated?": "#how-is-sales-tax-calculated", "What items are taxable?": "#what-items-are-taxable", "Who collects sales tax?": "#who-collects-sales-tax", "How does sales tax work online?": "#how-does-sales-tax-work-when-buying-online", "When do you pay sales tax online?": "#why-do-you-sometimes-pay-no-sales-tax-on-online-purchases", "What if you're charged the wrong amount?": "#what-if-you-are-charged-the-wrong-amount-of-sales-tax", "When are the Tax Free Weekends?": "#when-are-the-tax-free-weekends", "What is the future of sales tax in the US?": "#what-is-the-future-of-sales-tax-in-the-united-states", }
+  "What is sales tax anyway?": "#section-what-is-sales-tax-anyway", "How is sales tax calculated?": "#section-how-is-sales-tax-calculated", "What items are taxable?": "#section-what-items-are-taxable", "Who collects sales tax?": "#section-who-collects-sales-tax", "How does sales tax work online?": "#section-how-does-sales-tax-work-when-buying-online", "When do you pay sales tax online?": "#section-why-do-you-sometimes-pay-no-sales-tax-on-online-purchases", "What if you're charged the wrong amount?": "#section-what-if-you-are-charged-the-wrong-amount-of-sales-tax", "When are the Tax Free Weekends?": "#section-when-are-the-tax-free-weekends", "What is the future of sales tax in the US?": "#section-what-is-the-future-of-sales-tax-in-the-united-states", }
 resources: {
   "State Government Pages": "/states"